Patriotic Bomb Pop Cupcakes

 Cool completely

-Cool cupcakes in the pan for 5 minutes, then transfer to a rack to cool fully, about 45 minutes.
+Let the cupcakes cool in the pan for 5 minutes, then transfer them to a wire rack.

 -